Insulin Pumps Information

 Insulin pumps are adjustable according to the medication dose desired.
 For example, most pumps default to continuous delivery of insulin to maintain blood glucose levels, but patients can increase doses when eating carbohydrates or to lower previously-high glucose levels.
 (These dose types are referred to as basal and bolus, respectively.)
 Specialized devices known as closed loop pumps, however, automatically adjust dosage based on blood glucose readings, although these are not yet commercially available.

-Depending upon the sophistication of the device, insulin pumps may feature automatic shut-off sensors, touch screens, and rechargeable batteries.
+Depending upon the sophistication of the device, insulin pumps may feature automatic shut-off sensors, programmability, touch screens, and rechargeable batteries.
+Additional features to consider when selecting an insulin pump include: